Are you good in routine – in structuring your day, your week, your project?

 The Alice Springs trip is knocking at the door with a lot to prepare this time.
-The organiser of the Ocean and Family Constellation workshop in Alice Springs recently had a beautiful baby daughter.
+The organiser of the System and Family Constellation workshop in Alice Springs recently had a beautiful baby daughter.
 Congratulations beautiful woman!

 Her time is taken up nursing, which does not leave any for organising a workshop.

 However, her work suddenly takes her 4 hours further North to Tenant Creek, then not, and then she is in Newcastle for a week.